-Back in the day, who’d have thought that there’ll come a time when the world-famous, the hardest substance on earth, the diamond gemstone, will have to compete with a rather lesser-known gemstone for its place in an engagement ring?
+Back in the day, who’d have thought that there will be a time when the world-famous, the hardest substance on earth, the diamond gemstone, will have to compete with a rather lesser-known gemstone for its place in an engagement ring?

 Well, let’s get you out of that thought and help you reach a conclusion while drawing a comparison between diamond and morganite.